Epson Logo

 Lean on bite-sized training

-The upside of the past two years is that teachers are more comfortable trying something new.
+The upside of the past few years is that teachers are more comfortable trying something new.
 “I do think people are more comfortable taking risks,” says Bowling.
 That openness to do something new is an opportunity for leaders if professional development can be delivered in bite-sized pieces.
 This could look like providing a teacher with a video from the Epson hub of resources that fits what they’re going to try in their lesson this week.
 For example, if a teacher is trying to increase student participation, share a video that shows them how to use their BrightLink to share materials across multiple participants.

 Start slow to go big